chiselinc/chiselinc.github.io/_posts/1969-06-09-WritingRoles.md

 ## Strengths
 * expansive vocabulary and sophisticated research process
 * delivery of high-quality contract writing based on collaborative timelines
-* specializing in metaphor construction and translating higher-level concepts to lay
+* specializing in metaphor construction and translating higher-level concepts to laypeople

 ## Compensation
-Any contracts offered should work out to at least *$50-$60 USD/hr* for more challenging technical writing and *$30-$40 USD/hr* for less technical work, such as cultural commentary or journalism.
+Any contracts offered should work out to at least *$50-$60 USD/hr* for more challenging technical writing and *$30-$40 USD/hr* for less technical styles like cultural commentary or journalism.